Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>NowPlayingChannels</summary>

-Forces MusicBot to use a specific channel to send now playing messages.
-One text channel ID per server.<br>
+Forces MusicBot to use a specific channel to send now playing messages.<br>
+Only one text channel ID can be used per server.<br>
 <strong>Default Value:</strong> <i>*empty*</i>
 </details>
 <details>